andreasbm/web-dialog/README.md

 ## ➤ Extend WebDialog

-It is totally possible to extend the web dialog.
-The only thing you have to do it define a new class and extend the WebDialog class.
+It is totally possible to extend the dialog.
+The only thing you have to do it define a new class and extend the `WebDialog` class.
 Then you can add your custom logic and define a new custom element with your new class.
 Here's an example of what you could if you for example want a custom dialog that shows an image.

 ```js
 import { WebDialog } from "web-dialog";